After a flood

 Dry out sandbags and store them in a shed, garage or under cover so you can use them again.
 If you cannot store them, open them up and spread the sand on your garden if you have one.
 You can then treat the sacks as normal waste.
 If the sand or bags are contaminated, please dispose of them responsibly.
 Contact our Environmental Health team for advice if you are unsure, email firstname.lastname@example.org or call 01432 261761.

-If you need support, contact family and friends, your doctor or an organisation like the Red Cross or the Samaritans.
 For local organisations that can offer support see the Talk Community Directory's mental health and wellbeing page.

 A loss adjuster is someone who is employed by an insurance company to decide how much money should be paid to a person making a claim.